kircherlab/hemoMIPs/README.md

 cd hemoMIPs
 ```

-We will initiate three Conda environments which we will need for some preparations as well as getting the Snakemake workflow invoked.
-The first environment (`hemoMIPs`) will contain only snakemake, the second (`ensemblVEP`) contains Ensembl VEP and htslib, the third (`prepTools`) some basic tools for preparing annotations (e.g. bedtools, samtools, htslib, bwa, picard):
+We will now initiate three Conda environments which we will need for some preparations as well as getting the Snakemake workflow invoked.
+The first environment (`hemoMIPs`) will contain only snakemake, the second (`ensemblVEP`) contains Ensembl VEP and htslib, the third (`prepTools`) contains some basic tools for preparing annotations (e.g. bedtools, samtools, htslib, bwa, picard):

 ```bash
 conda env create -n hemoMIPs --file environment.yaml